More at rubyonrails.org:

 resources :videos

-2.5 Singular Resources
+2.5.
+Singular Resources

 resource :geocoder

-resolve('Geocoder') { [:geocoder] }
+resolve("Geocoder") { [:geocoder] }

-HTTP Verb Path Controller#Action Used for
+HTTP Verb Path Controller#Action Used to

 GET /geocoder/new geocoders#new return an HTML form for creating the geocoder